 Multi-CDN Strategy: Benefits and Best Practices

-A Multi-CDN strategy improves network performance and reliability, and reduces costs.
-What’s the best approach to implementing a Multi-CDN architecture?
-In this blog post, we explore the benefits of M-CDN.
-Then, we list the best practices that IT infrastructure, Network and DevOps leaders and professionals can use to get started.
+A Multi-CDN strategy improves network performance and reliability, and reduces costs, especially when a single hour of website downtime can cost an average of $300,000, while decreasing conversions by up to 7%.
+But, what’s the best approach to implementing a Multi-CDN architecture?
+In this blog post, we explore the benefits of M-CDN, listing the best practices that IT infrastructure, Network and DevOps leaders and professionals can use to get started.

 By